Gift Acceptance Policy

 Rock House Kids will work with donors to satisfy both the wishes of the donor and the needs of Rock House Kids.
-Final authority on the administration of gifts rests with the Board of Directors, subject to our Donor’s Bill of Rights.
-Gifts and pledges will be issued an acknowledgement of recognition for all and any documented contributions.
+Final authority on the administration of gifts rests with the Executive Director and Board of Directors, subject to our Donor’s Bill of Rights.
+Documented gifts and pledges will be issued a written acknowledgement as required by the donor.

 Unless otherwise directed by the donor, proceeds will first be applied to Rock House Kids operations in providing services to our children.
 Restricted gifts will be used only in the manner intended by donor.